arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 * Give the [SQL Murder Mystery](https://mystery.knightlab.com/) a try.
 Note that some of the content is more advanced than what we cover here, but there is a walkthrough, and you can always stop once you've reached the limits of what we've learned so far.

 * Select Star SQL is a [free interactive book that teaches SQL](https://selectstarsql.com/) by exploring Texas state execution data.
-The first chapter mostly covers topics we learned about today, while the remaining chapters begin to dig deeper.
+The second and third chapters mostly cover topics we learned about today, while the remaining chapters dig deeper.

 ## Upcoming sessions